-Digital transformation is the process of integrating digital technology into all aspects of business, requiring fundamental changes in technology, culture, operations and value delivery.
+Digital transformation is the process of integrating digital technology into all aspects of business, requiring fundamental changes in technology, culture, operations, and value delivery.
 To best leverage emerging technologies and their rapid expansion into human activities, a business must reinvent itself by radically transforming all of its processes and models.
-Digital transformation requires a shift of focus to the edge of the enterprise and more agile data centres to support that edge.
+Digital transformation requires a shift of focus to the edge of the enterprise and more agile data centers to support that edge.
 It also means shedding legacy technology that may be costly for the enterprise to maintain and altering the company culture so it supports the acceleration that comes with digital transformation.

 Brief history of digital transformation

 While digital transformation is a popular topic in today’s tech climate, it’s actually been part of the conversation for the last few decades.
 However, it hasn’t always meant the same thing.
-For a long time, it was something along the lines of digitisation or translating traditional forms of data so they can be stored digitally.
-This is important, but doesn’t begin to cover the scope of modern digital transformation, which really evolved out of digitisation.
+For a long time, it was something along the lines of digitization, or translating traditional forms of data so they can be stored digitally.
+This is important, but doesn’t begin to cover the scope of modern digital transformation, which really evolved out of digitization.

 Why digital transformation?

 Businesses are rapidly replacing their traditional interactions with digital experiences powered by advances in technology.
 Often, this occurs not because businesses choose to transform, but because they must transform to survive.
 The market has come to expect efficient digital experiences from its businesses, and a business that does not adapt to this new digital customer model will be abandoned.

 On the other hand, a business that embraces change and adapts to a more agile model has the potential to be more successful than ever.
 This is because digital transformation essentially means looking at all aspects of a business and figuring out how to modernize them so that they can continue to evolve as technology does.

 New technology allows businesses to automate simpler processes and cut out the intermediaries in more complex processes.
 This makes businesses more agile and allows them to use their human capital in more effective ways.